Residential buildings may contain asbestos

 Clearly label the container, stating where and when the sample was taken.

-Send the sample to an accredited laboratory for analyses.
+Send the sample to an laboratory for analyses.
 Make sure to take one sample for each different type of suspect material.

 DEQ issues licenses to contractors that meet the requirements of Oregon's asbestos program and who can legally perform friable asbestos abatement projects.
 Make sure the contractor you hire appears on DEQ's list of licensed asbestos abatement contractors.
 Hiring a licensed asbestos abatement contractor ensures they have the knowledge to properly remove asbestos-containing materials, use safety equipment, implement required work practices and safety measures.